 Early trade susbtitution

-The first containerized services were established by Sea-Land in the late 1950s and early 1960s.
+The first containerized services were established by Sea-Land in the late 1950s and early 1960s, linking ports in North America and the Caribbean.
 By the 1970s, regular transatlantic (Northern range of Western Europe and American East Coast) and transpacific services (Japan, Australia to a lesser extent, and American West Coast) were established through ports that were the firsts to adopt containerization and are thus considered to be the pioneers (e.g. New York, Yokohama, Oakland, and Hamburg).
 They are almost all part of the economic triad that leaded globalization; North America, Western Europe, Japan, and Australia.
 These ports accounted for the dominant share (about 80%) of the global throughput in 1970, but this share fell rapidly afterward.
 Few of these ports kept their primacy, which is partly explained by the fact that the rationale behind their emergence played to a much lesser extent or that limited room was available for terminal expansion.

 Adoption of containerization

 The second wave represents an expansion of containerization within the triad and its regional trade partners.
 It takes place in two phases, with the first occurring in the mid-1970s and accounting for a larger share of the world’s throughput.
 While many of these ports were operational in the early 1970s, their market share increased, and several became the world’s dominant container ports until overtaken by Chinese ports in the 2000s.
 This shift took place not because of a lack of growth but because of differential growth rates.
 Salient examples include Rotterdam, Tokyo, and Hong Kong.